Skip to main content

 How do I know if my team has good type coverage?

-What's more important: high level or type advantage?
+What matters more, level or type advantage?

 Team Foundations Recap

-Roles, coverage, and support slots are now mapped out, giving your first squad the balance it needs to survive gyms and early ladder experiments.
+Roles, coverage, and support slots are now mapped out, giving your first squad the balance it needs to survive Gyms and early ladder experiments.